-Work on the Lakeshore East Rail Corridor continues to ramp up, and it means there will be traffic impacts on Toronto’s Danforth Avenue.
+Work on the Lakeshore East GO Line continues to ramp up, and it means there will be traffic impacts on Toronto’s Danforth Avenue.
 Traffic will be reduced to single lanes in both directions to give crews enough elbow room to widen the Danforth bridge.
-The bridge construction is part of GO Expansion, bringing more frequent service to the Lakeshore East line.
+The bridge construction is part of GO Expansion, bringing more frequent service to the Lakeshore East Line.

-More construction is happening on the Lakeshore East Rail Corridor, which will impact traffic on Toronto’s Danforth Avenue.
+More construction is happening on GO’s Lakeshore East Line, which will impact traffic on Toronto’s Danforth Avenue.

-The upcoming work is part of the massive GO Expansion, bringing communities one step closer to faster and more frequent GO train service on the Lakeshore East line.
+The upcoming work is part of the massive GO Expansion project, bringing communities one step closer to faster and more frequent GO train service on the Lakeshore East Line.

-The traffic impacts are necessary to expand the Danforth bridge, which is part of the Lakeshore East Corridor.
+The traffic impacts are necessary to expand the Danforth bridge, which one of several important bridges along the Lakeshore East GO tracks.
 The work being done now will accommodate a future fourth track to deliver faster, more frequent GO rail service.

-Starting July 26, (Update – This work has been delayed until August, 2021) Danforth Avenue will be reduced to single lane conditions in both directions while Metrolinx widens the existing pier of the rail overpass between Scotia Avenue and Eastwood Avenue.
+Starting in November, Danforth Avenue will be reduced to a single lane in both directions while Metrolinx widens the existing pier of the rail overpass between Scotia Avenue and Eastwood Avenue.
 For those not familiar with the area, that’s east of Warden Avenue and west of Birchmount Road.

-This specific work (stage one) will be ongoing until mid-September.
+This specific work (stage one) will be ongoing until late December.

 Metrolinx understands the inconvenience of the closure, and crews will be working hard to get the job done safely and as quickly as possible.
-Work will occur five days a week (Monday to Friday) between the hours of 7a.m. and 5p.m.
+Work will occur five days a week (Monday to Friday) between 7:00 a.m. and 7:00 p.m.

-Work on the Danforth bridge is part of the Lakeshore East Rail Corridor Expansion project in Toronto, which includes grading, retaining walls, constructing a new culvert and bridge widening to accommodate a future fourth track.
+Work on the Danforth bridge is part of the Lakeshore East GO Line Expansion project in Toronto, which includes grading, retaining walls, constructing a new culvert and bridge widening to accommodate a future fourth track.
 By building on what is there today, Metrolinx can improve infrastructure that will deliver faster, two-way, all-day, 15-minute service on core segments of the network.

 For questions or concerns, please reach out to our dedicated community relations team at TorontoEast@metrolinx.com for assistance.